Agent Skills: ... make changes, commit on the branch ...

 2. Run pre-commit if configured

-3. Commit on main with message format:
+3. Commit on the issue branch with message format:

 <type>: <description>